Skip Ribbon Commands

 Exemption requests will be processed within 10 working days.
 The outcome of each request will appear in the status column on the VCE Partnerships screen on VASS.
 If an exemption request is unsuccessful, the principal will be notified in writing.

-Unsatisfactory partnerships can result when:
+Unsatisfactory partnerships can occur when:

 • regular and sufficient communication is not maintained

-• teachers do not agree, or a compromise cannot be reached, on such matters as the standard of set tasks and assessment, the outcomes of moderation or the level and spread of student scores
+• teachers do not agree, or a compromise cannot be reached, on such matters as the standard of set tasks and assessment, the outcomes of moderation, or the level and spread of student scores

 • a teacher feels pressured to agree to carry out assessments they believe do not best reflect student ability.